When I got home last night I decided that an evening with Youtube beckoned.

 It is an insanely over the top movie.
 Little surprise that it has become such a cult classic.
 Faye Dunaway has disowned it, saying that it ruined her career.
 She should embrace it.
 If she turned up at a film convention in Joan Crawford drag yelling ‘DON’T FUCK WITH ME FELLAS, THIS AIN’T MY FIRST TIME AT THE RODEO’, she’d make a fortune.

 By all accounts Joan was a monster, but even monsters have a human side occasionally.
 Not in this campfest.
 Evil to the core in this.

 One remarkable thing about the movie is that it has preserved Joan Crawford’s legend.
 During the 1930s Norma Shearer was the biggest female actress in Hollywood.
 You don’t see her mentioned too often these days.
-In a world where it’s rare to see a black and white film on television – hell, films more than twenty years old rarely get aired these days – it’s kept her image alive in a way that her films certainly haven’t.
+In a world where it’s rare to see a black and white film on television – even films more than twenty years old rarely get aired these days – it’s kept her image alive in a way that most of her films haven’t.

 ‘CHRISTINA, BRING ME THE AXE’.